FastFinTech/.github/profile/README.md

-Playground for a semi-retired FinTech developer, and adventure dad.
+Playground for a semi-retired FinTech developer and adventure dad.

 Services I provide: